 In his First Apology 8, Justin explicitly states that Jesus is “in the second place” next to God.
 This clearly evidences his view that the Son is subordinate to the Father.

-Slick quoted Justin’s version of the baptismal creed because it mentions all three Persons, but the way in which the church fathers in the second and third century used these triadic passages make a distinction between God and His Son and declare the Father to be superior over the Son.
+Matt Slick quoted Justin’s version of the baptismal creed because it mentions all three Persons, but the way in which the church fathers in the second and third century used these triadic passages makes a distinction between God and His Son and declares the Father to be superior over the Son.

 Justin Martyr’s understanding of Christ and the Trinity may be summarized as follows: